hleclerc/Soja/README.md

 ### get_state

-JSON is a very simple kind of representation but is limited for several reasons :
+JSON is a very convenient representation for objects but is limited for several reasons:

-  * objects are not typed (JSON support only basic types and anonymous aggregates)
+* within JSON, objects are not typed (JSON support only basic types and anonymous aggregates)
-  * JSON permits to represents trees but not graphs, e.g. in presence of cyclic references or if an object is references by several parents.
+ * JSON permits to represents trees but not graphs, e.g. in presence of cyclic references or if an object is referenced by several parents.

 Due to theses limitations, Soja uses an alternative but very simple representation.
 For example,